December train strikes: Everything you need to know

 What is I need to reach an airport?

-London Heathrow will remain accessible at all times on the Elizabeth Line and the Tube.
+London Heathrow remains accessible at all times on the Elizabeth Line and the Tube.
 Even during the Heathrow Express strike on 7 December, there will be a reduced service between 7am and 7pm.

 London Stansted is likely to have a skeleton service on Tuesday 5 December, with “service alterations” on all the other days of the overtime ban.

-Luton airport will be accessible by rail, at least from London, on all days: on the strike days.
+Luton airport is accessible by rail, at least from London, on all days: on the strike days.
 On Saturday 2 December when East Midlands Railway (EMR) is on strike, you can use Thameslink; the following day, Thameslink will not be running but EMR will be.

-Birmingham airport will be inaccessible by rail, except for Transport for Wales from Birmingham New Street, on Saturday 2 December.
+Birmingham airport is inaccessible by rail, except for Transport for Wales from Birmingham New Street, on Saturday 2 December.

-Manchester airport will be inaccessible by rail, except for Transport for Wales from Manchester Piccadilly, Chester and North Wales, on Sunday 3 December.
+Manchester airport is inaccessible by rail, except for Transport for Wales from Manchester Piccadilly, Chester and North Wales, on Sunday 3 December.

 Will Eurostar be affected?